Jon-Webb-79/cendf/docs/doxygen/sphinx_docs/XSec.rst

    xsec_t populated length: 4

+.. _xsec-alloc-func:

 .. c:function:: size_t xsec_alloc(const xsec_t* cross_section)

     Returns the allocated capacity of the structure.
-The generic ``alloc`` macro can also be used in place of this function.
+The generic :ref:`alloc <alloc-macro>` macro can also be used in place of this function.

     :param cross_section: Target structure